hdn-james/react-flipbook/README.md

 ## Contributing

 Contributions are welcome!
-Please fork, branch, and submit a PR.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our development workflow, commit conventions, and release process.

+### Quick Start

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-feature`
+2. Create a feature branch: `git checkout -b feat/my-feature`
-3. Commit changes: `git commit -am 'Add new feature'`
+3. Commit changes following [Conventional Commits](https://www.conventionalcommits.org/): `git commit -m 'feat: add new feature'`
-4. Push to branch: `git push origin feature/my-feature`
+4. Push to branch: `git push origin feat/my-feature`
 5. Submit a Pull Request

+See the [Contributing Guide](CONTRIBUTING.md) for more details on GitHub Actions workflows and the automated release process.

 ---